mlcommons/tiny/benchmark/runner/README.md

 ![STM32H573I-DK Bottom Wiring](img/STM32H573I-DK-Bottom.png)

 The interface board runs at 3.3V, so if the DUT is running at any other supply voltage, the logic levels must be shifted.
 The TXB0108, available in a [breakout board](https://www.adafruit.com/product/395) from Adafruit, support low-side voltages from 1.2V to 3.6V.

+The STM32H573I-DK board has a slot for a micro-SD card.
 The contents of the SD card are only required for the streaming test, but a card must be present in the interface board for it to function for any of the benchmarks.
+Ensure that it is formatted as an MS-DOS (FAT32) disk.
+A 1GB card is plenty for the current benchmarks.

 ### Device Under Test (L4R5ZI)
 ![DUT Wiring](img/L4R5Zi.png)